NessJade96/14-Model-View-Controller-MVC-Tech-Blog/README.md

 3. Added in the comment html text that was missing in the last commit.

 4. Moving the html into seperate html pages (still mock ups for handlebars.)

+5. Created the users in the MVC, started on comments and blog_posts.
+Able to load the homepage on the local server through the browser - all styling applied.